Who Is Prince William?

 "Their Royal Highnesses The Duke and Duchess of Cambridge are very pleased to announce that The Duchess of Cambridge is expecting a baby," the official statement confirmed the pregnancy.
 "The Queen, The Duke of Edinburgh, The Prince of Wales, The Duchess of Cornwall and Prince Harry and members of both families are delighted with the news."

-In September 2014, the couple announced that Kate Middleton was pregnant with their second child.
+In September 2014, the couple announced that Kate Middleton was pregnant with their second child, and three years later, repeated the pregnancy announcement for their third child.

 Anticipating the arrival of Middleton and Prince William's first born, international media outlets camped out in front of St. Mary's Hospital in Paddington at the beginning of July 2013.
 St. Mary's was the same hospital where Princess Diana gave birth to Prince William and later Prince Harry.